 How can I keep my home if I lose income?

 If you’re struggling to pay rent, you can apply for Universal Credit which includes housing benefit.
-There are free services for estimating how much you could be paid, such asonline benefits calculator entitledto.
+There are free services for estimating how much you could be paid, such as an online benefits calculator to find out what you’re entitled to.
 If housing benefit still doesn’t cover your rent, you may be eligible for a discretionary housing payment from your local authority.

 My landlord isn’t giving me six months’ notice of eviction